-Other Types of Training Treats
+Homemade Dog Treats and Other Types of Training Treats

-Several household foods work well in training for your dog as well.
+Several household foods work well in training your dog as well.
 These may be especially useful at the beginning of your training.

 Human food treats often carry a strong smell to entice your pup to start engaging in the training process.
 As with any extra treats, be sure to monitor the amount of food your dog is taking in each day to ensure they are not overeating.